gyapeee/homework/README.md

 - ~~Write a basic driver handler~~
 - Customize Http client
 - Use Rest Assured
-- Allure reports
+- ~~Allure reports~~
 - Stability run example
+- Refactoring if needed

+#

 ## Questions

 - is it ok filling any data as Checkout Info(firstName, lastNem, ZipCode) during checkout process?
-- Is it ok adding standard_user to credentials.properties
+- Is it ok adding standard_user to credentials.properties?
 - What is the precise meaning of the next sentence in test 4?
   "Find the Email Submission text.
 Fill out the field below it and click the Submit button.".
 Should I use relative locators?